RWU001/DIP/README.md

 4) Go to volumes, and press mount button, and then explore button, and you will be directed to lampp folder

 ### Steps:
+* To download from GitHub, you can download git to your own computer [here](https://git-scm.com/downloads) -> with this, you will have git(different with GitHub, GitHub is a platform that allow you to put the file online) in your own computer for version control
+* After that, you can create/go to your desired directory.
+After you decided which directory, you need to go back one folder before the desired folder(so you can see your own folder)
+* Remember that your folder must be inside the htdocs folder(after you press explore button, find htdocs folder) ex: htdocs/DIPWebsite
+* open your terminal (in windows, command prompt) and type 'cd' (without pressing enter), drag your desired folder(DIPWebsite) to the terminal/cmd window then press enter
+* then type 'git init' and after that 'git clone -b <branch> <remote_repo>'.
+Change <branch> with name of branch that you want to download.
+Change <remote_repo> to the link that provided after pressing Clone or download button at GitHub website.
-* Download all the files from GitHub
+* With all steps above, you will have all the files in that branch in the folder(DIPWebsite)
-* Proceed to htdocs file, and then paste all the files here (you may want to create a new folder and paste it there ex:DIPWebsite).
-Note that you need to put these three folders in the same directory.
-* Change your index.php at line 8 to direct the page that you want to show whenever you go to localhost:8080 like below
+* Change your index.php(in htdocs) at line 8 to direct the page that you want to show whenever you go to localhost:8080 like below
 ```
 <?php
     if (!empty($_SERVER['HTTPS']) && ('on' == $_SERVER['HTTPS'])) {